 The following documentation is needed to assess a completed project:

 - The table of contents

 - The bibliography of the paper

 To see the rules concerning bachelor thesis, please see under “ Bachelor thesis or internship” below.

 The bachelor thesis cannot be used to fulfil the specific entry requirements for a programme.
-In certain cases, a bachelor thesis finished and passed by the application deadline may be used as part of the selection criteria assessment for certain programmes and concentrations with a limited number of places.
+In certain cases, a bachelor thesis, that is finished and passed by the application deadline, may be used as part of the selection criteria assessment for certain programmes and concentrations with a limited number of places.

 A bachelor thesis that is not finished and passed (i.e. does not appear on the grade transcript) by the application deadline will not be considered under any circumstances for neither specific entry requirements or selection criteria.